 A TEE is a secure mode of the CPU that allows one to run code and store data isolated from the operating system and user-level processes.
-Enclaves are trusted execution environments that are available on many common Intel CPUs; they are provided by an architecture called Intel Software Guard Extensions (SGX) [8], which uses hardware mechanisms such as hardware secrets, remote attestation, sealed storage and memory cypher.
-The use of enclaves is one of the possible techniques to realize secure mediators in encrypted deduplication systems.
+Enclaves are TEEs that are available on many common Intel CPUs; they are provided by an architecture called Intel Software Guard Extensions (SGX) [17] and leverage mechanisms such as hardware secrets, remote attestation, sealed storage and memory cipher.
+TEEs are being wildly adopted by cloud services in different services such as AWS Nitro and Microsoft's Enclave Aware Containers.
+Nitro provides its own TEEs while Microsoft provides TEEs based on SGX.
+A major advantage of SGX, over Nitro TEEs, is their design to offer data confidentiality from even the infrastructure operator.
+In SGX, the operating system cannot map or read enclave pages because the contents are encrypted and the hardware will generate an exception on any attempt.
+The use of SGX enclaves is one of the possible techniques to realize secure mediators in encrypted deduplication systems.

-The enclave relies on a hardware-protected memory region called Enclave Page Cache (EPC) to host protected code and data.
+An enclave relies on a hardware-protected memory region called Enclave Page Cache (EPC) to host protected code and data.
 An EPC comprises 4 KB pages, and any application in the enclave can use up to 128 MB.
-If an enclave is larger than EPC, it encrypts unused pages and transfers them to unprotected memory, suffering a performance penalty [9].
+If an enclave is larger than EPC, it encrypts unused pages and transfers them to unprotected memory, suffering a performance penalty [3].
 SGX provides two interfaces: ECALLs, used by an application to invoke enclave functionality, and OCALLs, used by enclave code to access an external application.